howardsolutions/deep-typescript/README.md

 - The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods)

 - CAN make child classes promise to implement some other method.

+## INTERFACES vs ABSTRACT CLASSES

+### INTERFACES (ALWAYS PREFER FOR CODE REUSE)

+- Set up a CONTRACT between different classes.

+- Use when we have VERY different objects that we want to WORK together.

+- Promotes loose COUPLING

+### INHERITANCE / ABSTRACT CLASSES (Unless in a scenario where we have some differeent objects that are VERY CLOSED RELATED)

+- Set up a CONTRACT between different classes.

+- Use when we're trying to build up a definition of an OBJECT.

+- STRONGLY COUPLES CLASSES TOGETHER!!!!!!